Cleofas02/Research-Cafe/README.md

 # ☕ Research Cafe

-A React + Firebase project developed as a final research system for a cafe business simulation.
-Focuses on showcasing full-stack development using modern tools.
+A React + Firebase project developed as a final research system for research cafe.
+Focuses on uploading, saving the literature and acting as online library for future researchers of the school.

 ## 📌 Features